Mitch McConnell Snubbed At Elijah Cummings’ Service After Pallbearer Seems To Refuse To Shake His Hand

 Mitch McConnell was apparently snubbed at Elijah Cummings’ Capitol service on Thursday after a pallbearer seemingly refused to shake his hand.
 According to USA Today, the Senate Majority leader was attending the memorial for Cummings when he encountered the individual.
 As he made his way down a line of people shaking hands with the lawmakers in attendance, one pallbearer appears to snub the Kentucky politician.

 Elijah Cummings passed on October 17 after a lengthy battle with health issues.
-As The Inquisitr previously reported, Cummings served as the chairman of the House Oversight Committee, and served in the House for 23 years.
+As The Inquisitr previously reported, Cummings served as the chairman of the House Oversight Committee and served in the House for 23 years.
 Cummings was a frequent and vocal critic of Donald Trump and his supporters in the government, such as McConnell.

 McConnell offered remarks at the service on Thursday at the U.S. Capitol’s Statuary Hall, praising the storied lawmaker, who was the first black man to lie in state at the Capitol.

 “He knew there was only one reason why a son of sharecroppers, a child who had literally had to bear the injuries of bigotry and segregation, could graduate from law school and eventually chair a powerful committee in Congress,” McConnell said.
-“Only one reason, because principled leaders had fought to give kids like him a chance.
+“Only one reason, because principled leaders had fought to give kids like him a chance.”

 He went on to applaud Cummings’ public service.